henrysky/astroNN/docs/source/neuralnets/losses_metrics.rst

+.. automodule:: astroNN.nn.losses

+.. automodule:: astroNN.nn.metrics

 Loss Functions and Metrics - **astroNN.nn.losses**
 ==================================================

-.. automodule:: astroNN.nn.layers

-.. automodule:: astroNN.nn.metrics

 astroNN provides modified loss functions which are capable to deal with missing labels which are represented by ``magicnumber`` in astroNN configuration file or ``Magic Number`` in equations below.